 Outro

-We walked down to see Fragrance Lake.
-And the lake was quite busy today!
-Later, we hiked counterclockwise through the alpine lake to the west end.
-But the plan was to exit through Two Dollar Trail to make a loop trip.
+Afterward, we went to see Fragrance Lake, which was quite busy today!
+Soon, we walked counterclockwise to the lake’s west end.
+Then I decided to exit through Two Dollar Trail for a loop trip.

-After hiking down Fragrance Lake Trail for one mile, I realized we went in the wrong direction.
-So we went back up to the lake’s outlet.
-We got on the Two Dollar Trail there.
-Then it was just under two miles to go back to the car.
+After walking a mile down Fragrance Lake Trail, I realized we had taken the wrong path.
+So we returned to the lake and went on the Two Dollar Trail there.
+Then it was only two miles to reach the car.

 See more trip photos here.